 Volunteering, Support, and Honors Programs

-The support program BeAble is intended for students with disabilities or chronic illness.
+The support program BeAble is intended for students with physical or psychological impairments, a chronic illness or reading and writing difficulties.
 Tutors are available to help participants master any issues and challenges that may come up during student life.

 Study more effectively by applying scientific findings from a variety of disciplines such as sports, medicine or psychology.
 The Learning Ergonomics Program offers tips on preparing for exams and an exercise program during exam prep week, among other things.

 The Student Counselling Program helps you strengthen the skills you need to successfully complete your degree program and learn to deal with stress factors and other challenges presented by student life.

 With individual support for new students and highly relevant events on topics related to both academics and practice, this program is aimed at students with top academic qualifications and ambitious goals: in short, the best.